sriramkandukuri/automux/README.md

 > Params
 > - List of Command(s) to execute.

+### automux_play_keys

+Send given keys one by one to target pane, usefull for minicom kind consoles keys must be in tmux compatible format

+> Params
+> - List of Keys(s) to execute.

 ### automux_exec_wait

 execute given commands with a given delay in between